Ed.M. with Reading Specialist and Supervisor Certification

 • 3 Letters of Recommendation

-• One recommendation must be from the applicant’s current or previous supervisor or HR department, on school district letterhead, certifying the completion of two years of successful, full-time employment under a New Jersey Standard Instructional Certificate or Educational Services Certificate.
+• One recommendation must be from the applicant’s current or previous supervisor or HR department, on school district letterhead, certifying the completion of three years of successful, full-time employment under a New Jersey Standard Instructional Certificate or Educational Services Certificate.

 • Official Undergraduate Transcripts